codeway-0841/Bugged.dev/content/posts/React-Context-without-Provider-+-useMutableSource/React-Context-without-Provider-+-useMutableSource.md

 ---
 ![Experiment, Nicolas Thomas, unsplash](nicolas-thomas-3GZi6OpSDcY-unsplash.jpg)

 A while ago, I was reading an RFC from react's RFCs called [`useMutableSource`](https://github.com/reactjs/rfcs/blob/master/text/0147-use-mutable-source.md); it was an experimental feature that, in a nutshell, lets you safely read, write and even edit an external source (outside of the react components tree).
 It's a banger feature, which I'm really chuffed for it, but it's experimental at the same time.
 You may know that I'm working on an Open-source state-management library called jotai.
-This library announced it's a new feature, the Provider-less mode.
+This library announced a new feature, the Provider-less mode.
 To know what it is, think of React Context, but no need for a `Provider` component, it's not exactly that, but it gives you the idea.

 ## Why a new one?